Identifying a Psychopath: 20 Subtle and Hidden Signs

 7. They can go from rage to complete calm in a minute.
 Emotions are shallow and short-lived for a psychopath.
 One of the only emotions they can truly feel is rage, but even it is short-lived.

-8. They will drop hints of their true nature, but in a veiled manner.
+8. They drop hints of their true nature, but in a veiled manner.
 These hints are called “tells.”
 For example, if a psychopath is taking advantage of your trusting nature, he or she may say “You would be so easy for a con artist to dupe because you’re way too trusting.”
 Or “Do you think there are aliens inhabiting human bodies among us?
 I feel like one.”
 Or “You need to be careful, because the devil can present himself as your best friend.”

 Why do they do this?
 When psychopaths puts one over on you they experience duping delight, which is pleasure at manipulating you and having you within their control.
 It adds a little more excitement to their game because it increases the odds that they could get caught.
 When they do this, it may mean they’re getting bored and will soon be ready to move on.